dippyshere/Durr-Burger-Game/README.md

 ## How to play?

+To progress through the game, you have to shoot your projectile at the durr burgers.
+You control the pizza at the bottom of the screen.
+There are two sections to the game, the normal one with lots of little durr burgers floating down the screen, and a boss fight with one big durr burger.
+Hit him 25 times to defeat him.
+Once you defeat him, the phases restart.

-There are a number of keyboard styles available, with custom ones comming soon.
+As for keyboard controls, there are a number of keyboard styles available, with custom ones comming soon.
 The default keybinds are as follows:

 | Action | Default Keybind |
 | --- | --- |